JaredPoetter/my-next-trip/README.md

 `npm test`

+## Questions

+-   What made you pick this code?
+-   Why did you choose this framework?
+-   How did your solution for this problem evolve over time?
+-   What was the biggest challenge related to solving this problem?

--   Testing my routes with good and bad data
+*   Testing my routes with good and bad data
--   Did not create unit tests for REST api because it should be handled by the Metro Transit system
+*   Did not create unit tests for REST api because it should be handled by the Metro Transit system
--   Scope of testing
+*   Scope of testing
--   UI/UX
+*   UI/UX

 # Getting Started with Create React App